 Defining Identity Theft

-How to Know if You are a Victim of Identity Theft and Fraud?
+How to Detect Signs of Identity Theft and Fraud?

-- If your child starts receiving mail that is usually addressed to adults such as pre-approved credit cards or other financial offers he or she might be a victim of child identity theft.
+- If your child is receiving mail that is usually addressed to adults, such as pre-approved credit cards or other financial offers, he or she might be a victim of child identity theft.

-- If you attempt to open a financial account for your child but discover there is already one available or the application is not approved because of poor credit it may be a sign of child ID theft.
+- When you are attempting to open a financial account for your child only to discover there is already one available or the application is not approved because of poor credit on your child’s name, it may be a sign of child identity theft.

-- If there is already a credit report in your child’s name the child may have already been targeted for identity theft of a child because a consumer credit report only exists after someone applies for credit, a credit account or a public record becomes available.
+- Suppose there is already a credit report in your child’s name.
+In that case, he or she may have already been targeted for identity theft because a consumer credit report only exists after someone applies for credit.

-- You have been denied credit or been approved with an extremely high interest rate.
+- If you were denied credit or have been approved with an extremely high-interest rate.

-- The personal or credit information on your credit report is inaccurate.
+- The information on your credit report does not match up.

-- You receive calls or letters from collection agencies about accounts you never opened.
+- You start receiving calls or letters from collection agencies about accounts you didn’t even know of.

-- You receive credit cards for which you did not apply.
+- Credit cards for which you did not apply are mailed to you.

-- You don’t receive mail you were expecting such as bills, letters, credit card renewals, etc.
+- You stop receivingthe mail you were expecting, such as bills, letters, credit card renewals, etc.

 How Does Identity Theft Occur?

-There are several methods thieves use to commit identity theft and fraud.
+Thieves use several methods to commit identity theft and fraud.
+These include:

-- Digging in dumpsters, commonly referred to as “dumpster diving” in a effort to find personal information
+- Going through dumpsters – also referred to as “dumpster diving” in an effort to find any sort of personal information

-- Theft of debit or credit card numbers through the use of a data storage device—this process is called “skimming”
+- Retrieving debit or credit card numbers through the use of a data storage device – also known as “skimming.”

-- Pretending to be a legitimate company in order to gain access to a person’s personal information.
-This is commonly called “phishing” and is more common as internet identity theft, but it can occur over the telephone as well.
+- Posing as a legitimate company in order to gain access to a victim’s personal information.
+This is commonly referred to as”phishing” and is an internet identity theft, butit can occur over the telephone as well

-- Posing as a landlord or employer in order to obtain access to a person’s credit report
+- Impersonating a landlord or employer in order to obtain access to a person’s credit report

-- Theft of hard copy or electronic business records
+- Robbing hard copy or electronic business records

-- Filing a change of address to divert your mail to another location
+- Applying for a change of address to divert your mail to another location

-- Rerouting people to a copycat website when they type legitimate banking or credit card information in order to gain access to personal information—commonly called “pharming”
+- Rerouting victims to a copycat website when they type legitimate banking or credit card information, this is commonly referred to as ”pharming.”

 Understanding the Types of Identity Theft

-- Financial Identity Theft: This is the easiest type of identity theft for the average person to understand and involves the theft of information such as credit card or any other type of personal information that thieves use for personal or material gain..
+- Financial Identity Theft: This is the most common and easiest type of identity theft for the average person to understand.It involves the theft of personal information that thieves use for personal or material gain.

-- Criminal Identity Theft: This involves another person using your name when they are arrested.
-In this case you will have a criminal record for a crime you didn’t commit.
+- Criminal Identity Theft: This happens when another person uses your name when they are arrested, resulting in a criminal record under your name for a crime you didn’t commit.

-- I.D.
-Card Identity Theft: This action is the result of another person using your driver’s license, ID card or any other ID that provides them with the ability to obtain a social security number, credit card or other financial items in your name.
+- ID.
+Card Identity Theft: This happens when another person uses your driver’s license, ID card, or any other ID to apply for a social security number, credit card, or other financial items in your name.

-- Social Security Identity Theft: In this instance someone steals another person’s social security card to report earnings without having to pay taxes.
+- Social Security Identity Theft: In this case, someone steals another person’s social security card to report earnings and skip payingtaxes.

-- Synthetic Identity Theft: This type of ID theft is a rather new entry into the market and occurs when a thief takes bits of information from several people and actually creates an entirely new identity.
+- Synthetic Identity Theft: As the latest entry into the market, this kind of ID theft occurs when a thief takes bits of information from several people and actually creates an entirely new identity.

-- Child Identity Theft: This type of ID theft is becoming more common and often involves a relative or friend who steals the social security number of a child in order to obtain credit.
-The hope is that the parents will be reluctant to report the crime or do not notice it until many years later.
+- Child Identity Theft: This is an increasingly common type of ID theft thatusually involves a relative or friend who steals the social security number of a child in order to obtain credit.
+The thief usually gets awaywith this as parents are reluctant to report the crime or do not notice it until many years later.